Twenty-Five Years and Still Counting

-For nearly two decades I have been teaching yoga in both primary and special needs schools.
+For more than two decades I have been teaching yoga in both primary and special needs schools.
 I continue to be in demand and busy, every week teaching in a regular hub of schools spanning Essex, Hertfordshire and East London.

-How privileged I am to have been teaching at one of the schools for nearly eighteen years and at least seven at all the others.
+How privileged I am to have been teaching at one of the schools for twenty-two years and at least ten at some of the others.

 Yoga as part of the school day